identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 Next we look at the `from` attribute.
 Here we see that the data is the initial data for the new account. `FromAccounts<()>` is also implemented for this type where the data has a `Default` implementation.

 Then we look at the `validate` attribute.
 Here we see that the data used is a struct called `InitArgs`.
-In reallity there are many generics on this struct but those are hidden because of struct initialization.
+In reality there are many generics on this struct but those are hidden because of struct initialization.
 Here are the values:

 | field            | type                                                 | description                                                                                        |
 |------------------|------------------------------------------------------|----------------------------------------------------------------------------------------------------|